UPDATED 3/28/17. (And Hello to my frequent visitor in Zagreb!)

 So production was then started by Sylvania with the first 120 units being produced as the AN/TRC-77 (RT-654) in June 1961.
 That order was completed in May 1962.
 A follow on order for 970 sets was placed with Arvin Industries with deliveries starting in Sept 1965 as the RT-654A/TRC-77 with some minor modifications over the initial model.
 My particular example has 1965 date codes on the components but I don’t know when production ceased.

-It appears so far that those 1,090 sets was the total produced.
+It appears so far that those 1,090 sets of both models was the total produced.
 Reference (51).
 Also note the multi-year gap between procurement orders.
 The Army was apparently having a hard time deciding between the competing technologies that were emerging – and not measuring up.
 Robust, high power RF output stage transistors were not quite ready yet.
 Hence the hybrid TRC-77 and PRC-25 among others.

 So there I was……